christine1117/Christine-Projects/README.md

 ### Hi, I'm Christine 👋
 I'm a psychology major at National Chengchi University (NCCU), with a strong interest in data science, AI, and human-centered technology.
 I focus on applying data-driven methods to real-world human behavior — from mental health assessment to behavioral pattern analysis.
-In Fall 2025, I’ll be joining UC Berkeley as an exchange student to further develop my interdisciplinary work at the intersection of psychology, data, and design.
+In Fall 2025, I’ll be joining UC Berkeley as an exchange student to further develop my interdisciplinary work at the intersection of psychology and data.

 This repository showcases a collection of projects where I explore how data science and AI can support meaningful insights in psychology, and beyond.